-The well-established hedgerows / treelines which border the Site provide suitable foraging habitat and connectivity to the wider landscape for commuting bats.
+Bats are known to follow linear features as they commute through the landscape.
+Therefore, the hedgerows and treelines bordering the Site are considered suitable for this purpose and provide connectivity to the wider landscape for commuting bats.
+The existing hedgerows / treelines also provide suitable foraging habitat.
 The areas of improved agricultural grassland and arable crops are also suitable foraging habitats for bats.
-However, the Site does not provide any suitable roosting habitat for bats.
+No buildings were identified onsite.